-A common issue with blocking/allowing access to a site (www.example.newsite.com) is the underlying domains that need to be accounted for.
+A common issue with blocking/allowing access to a site (www.example.newsite.com) is that additional domains need to be accounted for.

 More detailed information about the feature is available here -> http://www.chromium.org/developers/design-documents/dns-prefetching

-Once the feature is turned on in your browser (it's most likely on for you right now), you can visit the site you want to collect information about.
+Once the feature is turned on in your browser, you can visit the site you want to collect information about.

 After the site has completely rendered (all elements are downloaded), you can enter the following into the URL bar in the browser:

 Now use CTRL-F to find the domain you are looking for.
 I've used www.bostonglobe.com as an example.

 These entries would be required in order to Allow this site to render completely: